-Enrollments by Top 10 Percent and Non-Top 10 Percent students increased for African American, Hispanic, and Other students at the 35 other Texas public universities between 2009 and 2019, while declining slightly for White students (Figures 7 and 8).
+Enrollments by Top 10 Percent and Non-Top 10 Percent students increased for African American, Hispanic, and Other students at the 35 other Texas public universities between 2009 and 2020.
+Enrollments by Non-Top 10 Percent students declined for White students (Figures 7 and 8).
 Hispanic students had by far the largest increase.
-Most of the entering students at non-flagship institutions in 2009 and 2019 were not from the top 10%.
-Likewise, most of the increases in enrollment for African American, Hispanic, and Other students (Figure 8) consisted of Non-Top 10 Percent students.
+Most of the entering students at non-flagship institutions in 2009 and 2020 were not from the top 10%.
+Likewise, most of the increases in enrollment for African American, Hispanic, and Other students consisted of Non-Top 10 Percent students (Figure 8).
 This is not surprising given that the Top 10 Percent legislation was mainly aimed at spurring enrollment by underserved groups in the state's flagship institutions.

-^{ 2018:} latest available from the American Community Survey
+^{ 2019:} latest available from the American Community Survey

 Figure 7.
-Other Texas Public Universities: First-Time Undergraduate Enrollment by Race/Ethnicity and Top 10 Percent Status, Fall 2009 and Fall 2019
+Other Texas Public Universities: First-Time Undergraduate Enrollment by Race/Ethnicity and Top 10 Percent Status, Fall 2009 and Fall 2020

 Figure 8.
-Other Texas Public Universities: 2009-2019 Change in First-Time Undergraduate Enrollment by Race/Ethnicity and Top 10 Percent Status
+Other Texas Public Universities: 2009-2020 Change in First-Time Undergraduate Enrollment by Race/Ethnicity and Top 10 Percent Status

-Overall enrollment of racial/ethnic groups in the non-flagship universities in 2019 came quite close to representing the population of 18- to 22-year-olds in the state (Figure 9).
+Overall enrollment of racial/ethnic groups in the non-flagship universities in 2020 came quite close to representing the population of 18- to 22-year-olds in the state (Figure 9).
 For the Top 10 Percent students, the Hispanic and Other shares exceeded the groups' statewide shares, while the African American and White shares were lower than their groups' statewide shares.